 The Curse of the Jackal

+Since the score was composed by Laurence Rosenthal for the pilot movie, it makes sense to consider the music as it originally aired.
 None of the music from the episode has been released.
-The track names below are courtesy of an anonymous source (it is unknown if these are official or simply speculation):
+The track names below are courtesy of an anonymous source (it is unknown if these are official or simply speculation).

 Will the music as recorded for the episode ever be released?
 Ford A. Thaxton (an industry insider) explained in a post on the Film Score Monthly forums that the score for The Curse of the Jackal was recorded in the United States with members of the American Federation of Musicians.
 To release the score, new licensing fees would need to be payed to the players.
 In contrast, Thaxton writes: "the scores for the series were recorded in Germany and other places that didn't have any new usage fees."
 Laird Malamed (former assistant sound editor on YIJC) comments that "...at least in my time on YIJC, no scores were recorded in Germany.
 Prague was the main location with some done in Australia."
-Presumably, this explains why the original soundtracks feature music from episodes other than the pilot, and why the music is not utilized in any of the games except where already re-used within the series itself.
+Presumably, this explains why the original soundtracks feature music from episodes other than the pilot, and why the music is not utilized in any of the games except where already reused within the series itself.